exopacket/aloft/README.md

 # features

+<b>These features are fairly old and basic.
+As this project progresses, expect changes to syntax and features.</b>

   - Object oriented focus with custom classes
   - Mutiple object types (component, element, theme, model, page, animation, module, query, and callable) to define the different parts of your web application
   - Dynamic types for variables, arrays, and data objects similar to Javascript and PHP.
 Either define the type or don't.